 Welcome, Aries, to your audio astrology reading by Eric Francis.

-The report, which is also valid for Aries rising and Moon, includes two segments of astrology and a third segment of tarot, using the Voyager Tarot by James Wanless.
+The report, which is also valid for Aries rising and Moon, includes two segments of astrology.
+We will add a third segment of tarot as soon as possible.

 Here are the contents: